 Depending on the alloys used, gold can take on a grey, white or even rose appearance.
 Rhodium is used to make white gold whiter.
 Almost all white gold is electro-plated with rhodium to make the white finish flawless.
 This rhodium plating can wear off over time.
 It can be easily replaced as you can have all your white gold jewelry re-plated.

 Additional discoloring can be a result of exposure to chemicals commonly encountered in the home or workplace.
 The best way to prevent this is to re-plate the ring with a heavy layer of platinum or rhodium.
-You can expect about 1-2 years of good wear before another re-plating is needed, if done properly.
+You can expect about a year of good wear before another re-plating is needed, if done properly.

 To make the plating last longer you can remove your jewelry while in hot tubs and swimming pools.
 You can also wear gloves while doing household cleaning.
 These precautionary steps can dramatically extend the life of re-plated white gold jewelry and are just good practice for any jewelry.
 The brightness of a re-plated ring will be the same or better than when the ring was new.